-"Well, it's something to call him," Dean replied.
-"Bath, huh?
-Weird name."
+“Well, it’s something to call him,” Bill replied.
+“Bath, huh?
+Weird name.”

-"Weird kid," Dean guffawed.
-"I can't believe he didn't cry to get our attention."
+“Weird kid,” Bill guffawed.
+“I can’t believe that he didn’t cry to get our attention.”

-Bath was brought inside and after a time was given a bottle with a warm, milky substance that didn't taste pleasant.
+Bath was brought inside and after a time was given a bottle with a warm, milky substance.
 He grimaced while he forced the liquid down, but nobody around him seemed to make anything of his expression.

 He heard the humans make phone calls revolving around himself and adoption and whatnot.
 In the end, a car came and picked him up.
-A woman brought him into the car while another woman drove off.
-They brought him to a building where other little human infants were stationed.
+A woman brought him into the car and sat with him in the back seat while her partner, another woman, drove off.
+They brought him to a building where other little human infants lay in tiny beds.
 Many of them were crying.
-Others were likely sleeping.

 Hmm.
 Bath felt an inkling of frustration, though quashed it as he remembered his purpose.
 Integrate with the humans.
 Understand their knowledge and capabilities.
 Prevent the premature onset of the next extinction.